-His Excellency the President of France, Francois Mitterand, His Excellency the Secretary-General of the United Nations, Mr. Ghali, The Director-General of UNESCO, Mr. Mayor, His Excellency the Foreign Minister of Germany Mr. Kinkel, the Secretary-General of the Conference of Disarmament Mr. Berasategui, Distinguished Foreign Ministers,
+His Excellency, the President of France, Francois Mitterrand, His Excellency, the Secretary-General of the United Nations, Mr. Ghali, the Director-General of UNESCO, Mr. Mayor, His Excellency the Foreign Minister of Germany, Mr. Kinkel, the Secretary-General of the Conference of Disarmament, Mr. Berasategui, Distinguished Foreign Ministers, dear Delegates,

-Dear Delegates,

-I would like to thank and praise the framers and organizers of this convention for years of dedication and hard work, and to thank France for hosting this noble event.
+I would like to thank and praise the framers and organizers of this convention for a year of dedication and hard work, and to thank-France for hosting this noble event.

-In spite of all the difficulties, the peace process in our region is continuing.
-No party can escape it.
+In spite of all the difficulties, the peace process in our region is continuing and will continue.
+No party can or should escape it.

 We seek to resolve the disputes of the past over frontiers and respond to the call of new horizons of our age.
-Our vision is a new Middle East, where the skies will be free from missiles, the land free from desert, the waters free form salt, its peoples free from violence and its children free from ignorance.
+Our vision is a new Middle East, where the skies will be free from missiles, the land free from desert, the waters free from salt, its people free from violence and its children free from ignorance.

 There is no weapon against non-conventional weapons.
-There are only policies to prevent their use, and preferably their production.
-We would like to adopt an Helsinki-type approach, where human rights will replace human menaces a Middle East with a common market and collective security.
+There are only policies to prevent their use and preferably their production.
+We would like to adopt a Helsinki-type approach, where human rights will replace human menaces -a Middle East with a common market and collective security.
 No nation in the region will enjoy genuine security unless all nations feel secure.

-Accordingly, we hvae formulated our policy on regional security and arms control, once peace has been attained.
+Accordingly, we have formulated our policy on regional security and arms control, once peace has been attained.